nttcslab/collision-probability-matching/README.md

 # cpm_test

-This is a sample implementation of the collision probability matching (CPM), includes:
+This is a sample implementation of the collision probability matching (CPM), including:

 - Training code
-- Sample dataset for run the code
+- Sample dataset for running the code

 ## Paper